xapian/xapian-docsprint/glossary.rst

 **Language Modelling (LM)**
  A family of weighting schemes based on modelling the frequency at which words occur.
-Xapian 1.3 adds supports for the Unigram Language Model.
+Xapian support several weighting schemes based on the Unigram Language Model (Xapian 1.3 added these but the original implementation was flawed; Xapian 2.0.0 added a correct implementation.)

 **MSet (Match Set)**
  The Match Set (MSet) is a ranked list of documents resulting from a query.